lukibsubekti/notifier/README.md

 ## About

 **Notifier** is a free tool to send notifications or messages to a variety of channels.
+The message is template-based.
+We store the template in Notifier then send a request to Notifier with matching payload to populate the message content.

 ## Features